Max Weber Fellow 2019-2020

 Departmental affiliation: History and CivilisationMentor: Regina GrafeThematic Group: Citizenship and Migration

-Viola holds a BA in Latin American Studies and Economics from the University of Cologne (2012) and an MA in the History of Migration and Global Interdependence from Leiden University (cum laude, 2015).
-She also studied at Universitat de Barcelona (2009-2010) and was a short-term fellow at Brown University (2019).
+Viola holds a BA in Latin American Studies and Economics from the University of Cologne (2012) and an MA in History of Migration and Global Interdependence from Leiden University (cum laude, 2015).
+She also studied at University of Barcelona (2009-2010) and was a short-term fellow at Brown University (2019).

-During her time as a Max Weber Fellow, Viola will further pursue her research interests in the fields of slavery, race, and resistance in the Americas, this time approaching illegal freedom through a comparative perspective.
+During her time as a Max Weber Fellow, Viola is further pursuing her research interests in the fields of slavery, labor, race, and resistance in the Americas, this time approaching urban workers through a transnational comparative perspective.

 She has gained teaching experience in Colombia, Germany, and the Netherlands.